mozilla/mortar/README.md

 This is a meta-repo that tracks all the templates that Mozilla is offering for Open Web Apps.

-The base template is `mortar-app-stub`.
-It is basically a blank template that comes only with the basic things required to get started.
+The following templates are available:

-We are building out several layouts so that you can quickly get writing more specific apps, such as a list-detail layout.
+`mortar-app-stub`: a blank template that comes only with the basic things required to get started `mortar-list-detail`: comes with a layouts library and sets up a list-detail layout for you